zaidajani/csvinarray/readme.md

 # csvinarray

-An NPM package which can be used to read and convert CSV files to JSON in javaScript.
+An NPM package which can be used to read and convert CSV files to JSON in JavaScript.

 ![demo](./npmjs.PNG)